 The Woodwynn Peace Garden – artist’s page provides information about the creation of the garden and current progress.
 It includes photographs of progress over time.
 The artists continue work on the garden, visiting every week to do maintenance work.

 The vision for Woodwynn Farms includes a retail market, gallery and café.
 The day I visited, a couple of men were working on completing the interior of the market barn.
 Finished and partially finished product display cases were situated around the front area, some with products on them (e.g. preserves).
 At the back of the building was a welcoming sitting area and café.
+(Update May 2017: The indoor farm market is now open year round Tuesdays to Saturdays from 10 am to 4 pm.)

 According to a 2013 study by the Wellesley Institute, 30,000 Canadians are homeless on any given night.
 The study also stated that our focus needs to shift from crisis management (e.g. emergency shelters, soup kitchens) to permanent solutions.
 Emergency shelters will continue to be needed, but we also need to focus on a range of housing options and strategies to move people out of homelessness.